Compounding Equity Screen Germany: 4.54% CAGR, Near Benchmark vs DAX

 - Takeaway

 This is what honest factor analysis looks like.
 The equity compounding signal has a sound theoretical basis.
-It just doesn't translate into alpha in the German market.
+Against the local benchmark, it nearly keeps pace.

 Method